About The BID

 York Business Improvement District (BID) is a not-for-profit organisation working to deliver targeted projects and initiatives that enhance the trading environment, improve the overall city centre experience, and support the prosperity of the local business community.

-The BID operate independently of the City of York Council and exist to provide added-value services and enhancements that go beyond the statutory duties of the local authority.
+The BID operates independently of the City of York Council and exists to provide added-value services and enhancements that go beyond the statutory duties of the local authority.
 This relationship is governed by a formal Operating Agreement, which ensures clarity of roles and enables effective collaboration where appropriate.

 levy paying business in York city centre